Fictional-System/fictional-system/README.md

 - build : Build the image with **local** as context.
 - install : Recreate the **bin** directory and all scripts inside it.
 Also add new PATH in .bashrc.
 - clean : Remove all images, **bin** directory and PATH from .bashrc.
+- enable_all : Enable all directories.
+- disable_all : Disable all directories.
 - prepare_install : Is a pre-install rule (don't use it).

 You also have forced rules.